economikit-alliance/website/content/book/governance-handbook/engagement-criteria.md

 We believe that many of the current injustices in the world emerge as a result of unequal power dynamics and access to information.
 We believe that every human being has the right to define and practise their own culture, and that such practises should be wholly held and operated under that group's own authority.
 We believe that agency and Place are fundamentally interwoven, and that the possibility for autonomy in technological systems depends on local access to data, without intermediaries.
 We acknowledge the tension between self-monitoring of data to provide insight, and data as a panopticon when handled externally or without mutually enforced ethical agreements.

-**We like:**
+**We endeavour to:**

-- Clearly articulating organisational power dynamics and decision-making processes.[^agentcentrictech]
+- Clearly articulate organisational power dynamics and decision-making processes.[^agentcentrictech]
-- Dispersing power to those without it.
+- Disperse power to those without it.
-- Working with those "on the ground" to understand their needs rather than designing models as an 'architect' of the system.
+- Work with those "on the ground" to understand their needs rather than designing models as an 'architect' of the system.
-- Designing and deploying technological systems which involve humans in their operation to provide flexibility, nuance and room for manoeuvre.
+- Design and deploy technological systems which involve humans in their operation to provide flexibility, nuance and room for manoeuvre.
-- Fostering decision-making and governance processes that are retained within the communities affected by them.
+- Foster the creation of decision-making and governance processes that are retained within the communities affected by them.
-- Adopting and engaging with member-directed governance models, rather than board-directed ones.
+- Adopt and engage with member-directed governance models, rather than board-directed ones.
-- Creating sense-making[^sensemaking] systems and using "empowerment to" design processes.
-Building for human-scale reasoning.
-Using game theory as a statistical modelling tool.
+- Create sense-making[^sensemaking] systems and use "empowerment to" design processes.
+Use game theory only as a statistical modelling tool.
+- Build for human-scale reasoning and comprehension.

-**We try to avoid:**
+**We try not to:**

-- Deferring decision-making processes to external forces (whether these be human, collective or AIs)
-    - Especially those where power over many is aggregated into the hands of few.
+- Defer decision-making processes to external forces (whether these be human, collective or AIs), especially those where power over many is aggregated into the hands of few.
-- Employing game-theoretic operational models and other "power over" design patterns.
-Using AI and Big Data to govern decisions.
+- Employ game-theoretic operational models and other "power over" design patterns.
+- Use AI and Big Data to govern decisions.